ryanarnouk/WikipediaTopicExtraction/README.md

 - For each document d:
   - Assume all the topic assignments except the current one are correct
   - Calculate two proportions:
-    - Proportion of words in document d that are currently assigned to topic t
+    - The proportion of words in document d that are currently assigned to topic t
-    - Proportion of assignments to topic t over all documents that come from this word.
+    - The proportion of assignments to topic t over all documents that come from this word.

   - Multiply the two proportions and assign w a new topic based on that probability.
-- Eventually a state would be reached where assignments make sense.
+- Eventually, a state would be reached where assignments make sense.

 ### LDA Pros vs Cons